zachjs/sv2v/README.md

 ### Pre-built binaries

-Binaries for Linux and macOS are available on the [releases page].
+Binaries for Ubuntu, macOS, and Windows are available on the [releases page].
 If your system is not covered, or you would like to build the latest commit, simple instructions for building from source are below.

 [releases page]: https://github.com/zachjs/sv2v/releases